PowerDNS/pdns/CODE_COVERAGE.md

 Code Coverage
 -------------

 PowerDNS uses [coveralls](https://coveralls.io/) to generate code coverage reports from our Continuous Integration tests.
-The resulting analysis can then be consulted [online](https://coveralls.io/github/PowerDNS/pdns), and gives hindsight into which parts of the code are automatically tested.
+The resulting analysis can then be consulted [online](https://coveralls.io/github/PowerDNS/pdns), and gives insight into which parts of the code are automatically tested.

-Code coverage is generated during our Continuous Integration tests, for every pull requests and pushs.
-In addition to the dashboard on coveralls's website, a summary is posted on pull requests.
+Code coverage is generated during our Continuous Integration tests, for every pull request.
+In addition to the dashboard on Coveralls' website, a summary is posted on pull requests.

 # Technical Details